tema5002/flowmeter/README.md

-you need disnake thats all
+you need disnake and emoji thats all

+pip install disnake
+pip install emoji